Providence Dog Bite Attorneys

 • Fear: Attacks can be a natural response if the canine is scared or frightened.

-• Protectiveness: If the dog senses that someone or something they love is being threatened, the dog may bite in an attempt to protect them.
-If they feel threatened, they may also have the inclination to fight back.
+• Protectiveness: If a dog senses that someone or something they love is being threatened, it may bite in an attempt to protect them.
+If it feels threatened, it may also be inclined to fight back.

 Sometimes, dogs will bite because they have not been adequately trained.
 Aggressive breeds may bite or attack in the absence of an apparent stimulus.
 However, aggression can occur in any breed of dog, so those who come into contact with any dog should assess its potential to attack based on behavior, not breed alone.